-The typical Congested Corridor Improvement Program outlines actions to address congestion in that corridor.
-The general elements presented could be applied as appropriate in corridors in the Region, such as Route 62, Route 18, and Route 60.
+The general elements presented below could be applied as appropriate in corridors in the Region, including PA Route 18, and PA Route 318.

 - Coordination of traffic signals. - Construction of a center turn lane or left turn bays to decrease queuing and create space for emergency vehicle travel. - Construction of a bike path or multi-use trail running parallel to the corridor. - Evaluation of a transit shuttle or other transit system that will run along the corridor. - Employ land use tools: - Traditional Neighborhood Development (TND) to help preserve transportation capacity (sprawl isolates uses and increases reliance on automobile travel between low density, single use areas).
 TND's, with a mix of residential, commercial, and professional uses within walking distance of each other, could reduce the need for automobile trips. - Site plan guidelines